TASMANIAN TRAVEL TIPS

 Speed cameras and random breath testing are in operation throughout Tasmania.

-Smoking in vehicles carrying passengers under 18 is prohibited, and penalties apply.
+Smoking in vehicles carrying passengers under 18 years of age is prohibited, and penalties apply.

 Fire and Flood Safety